Crowns and Bridgework in Fairfax, VA

 Are you considering a dental crown or bridgework to replace severely decayed or missing teeth?
-Crown or bridgework treatment may be the right choice for you as it results in healthy, normal looking teeth that can blend seamlessly with the rest of your smile.
+Crown and bridges may be the right choice for you as it results in healthy, normal looking teeth that can blend seamlessly with the rest of your smile.
 In fact, an astounding 15 million Americans have crowns to replace decayed teeth, reports the American Academy of Implant Dentistry.
-As a specialist in restorative and cosmetic dentistry, Dr. Alka Mahajan, DMD, of Progressive Dental Care excels at crown preparation and restoration.
-If you are in need and think you are a good candidate for a crown or bridge, book an appointment online at the Fairfax, Virginia, dental office or call today.
+As a specialist in restorative and cosmetic dentistry Dr. Alka Mahajan, DMD of Progressive Dental Care excels at crown preparation and restoration.
+If you are in need and think you are a good candidate for a crown or bridge, book an appointment online at the Fairfax, VA dental office or call today.

 A dental crown is also called a "cap."
 It's placed on top of a damaged tooth.
 It is sculpted to the shape of the original tooth and can enhance its strength and appearance.
 The crown fits over the tooth and is cemented into place so that the original tooth is completely encased.

-Dr. Mahajan may suggest a crown for many reasons.
-A crown can cover a dental implant or stained or worn tooth.
+Dr. Mahajan may suggest a crown for many reasons, such as covering a dental implant or fixing a stained or worn tooth.

 In addition to making a natural tooth look better, a crown can provide support to a tooth.
 Crowns can strengthen teeth that have been weakened by excessively large fillings or that are in danger of breaking.

 Whether you need a crown for cosmetic reasons or to strengthen weakened or broken teeth, a dental crown can protect teeth.

 What type of crown is best for my teeth?

 Crowns can be made from a variety of materials, including: